logmeonce11/Instagram-Login-Checker/README.md

 # Instagram Login Checker

-This Python script allows you to check the validity of Instagram login credentials (username and password) using Instagram's API.
+This Python script allows you to check the validity of <a href="https://logmeonce.com/resources/how-to-find-out-your-instagram-password-while-logged-in/">Instagram login checker</a> credentials (username and password) using Instagram's API.
 It is intended for educational and personal use only.
 Please ensure that you use this script responsibly and in accordance with ethical guidelines.

 ## Prerequisites